- XL Release

-Three years ago, SVB suffered a highly publicized failure as they attempted to deliver a new large system using a big bang, “waterfall” approach under the direction of a top-tier consulting firm.
+Three years ago, SVB suffered a highly publicized failure as they attempted to deliver a new large system using a waterfall approach under the direction of a top-tier consulting firm.
 This failure generated negative publicity on a national scale and cost taxpayers approximately €40M.

 SVB knew they needed a new approach.
 In these times of digital revolution, they wanted to demonstrate value as a

-service organization and a partner, now and in the future.
+service organization and a partner.
 They needed to transform to provide first-class self-service applications online and to implement Straight Through Processing.
 They also wanted to automate processes to improve integration with partners, such as their External Service Provider (ESP), the Dutch tax agency, care organizations, and city governments.
 To accomplish this digital transformation, they turned to DevOps.

-SVB also knew that to meet their goals of reducing costs, delivering faster, and releasing reliably to production, they needed a culture of accountability.
-They required visibility into critical release data to move from a culture of blame to a culture of trust across functional teams.
+SVB also knew that to meet their goals of reducing costs, delivering faster, and releasing reliably to Production, they needed a culture of accountability.
+This required visibility into critical release data to move from a culture of blame to a culture of trust across functional teams.

 Over 250 SVB employees in IT, Development, and Operations now use XebiaLabs to automate deployments.
 And more than 50 people use it to orchestrate releases, plan improvements, and measure the effect of changes, with more teams trained and implementing soon.
 Armed with detailed information about each release, product owners can prioritize the most important work for their teams.
 They can focus on changing the areas that most need improvement and can measure the impact of each change.